JarHorner/Jarret-Horner-Portfolio-Website/README.md

  This is my profile webpage using vite with React, Javascript and Tailwind CSS

 # How to run
- After clonning the files, run:
+ After cloning the files, run:
  -------------
  npm install